Home Media SCU Leavey Blog 8 Steps to Create a Strong Resume

 Now that you have some top tips to apply with a good resume and to the appropriate job ad, here is a step-by-step guide to creating a fantastic resume for any job posting.

-Step One: Tailor your resume to the job you're applying for
+Step One: Tailor your resume to the job you're applying for.

-Step Two: Use keywords and industry-specific language
+Step Two: Use keywords and industry-specific language.

 To increase your chances of getting past ATS screening, include relevant keywords and industry-specific language in your resume.
 This will help the computer identify that your skills and experiences match the requirements of the job.

-Step Three: Highlight your achievements not just your responsibilities
+Step Three: Highlight your achievements, not just your responsibilities.

 When describing your work experience, it's important to highlight your professional achievements, not just your day-to-day responsibilities.
 Instead of listing your job duties, focus on the results you achieved and the impact you made in your previous roles.
-Show the employer that you are a results-driven individual who can make a positive impact on their organization.
+Show the employer that you are a results-driven individual who can make a positive impact on your organization.

-Step Four: Showcase your relevant skills and qualifications
+Step Four: Showcase your relevant skills and qualifications.

 Make sure to highlight the skills and qualifications that are most relevant to the job.
 This could include technical skills, such as programming languages or software, or soft skills, such as teamwork and communication.
-As a result, any potential employer will see that you have the skills and qualifications they are looking for.
+As a result, any potential employers will see that you have the skills and qualifications they are looking for.

-Keep your resume concise and easy to read using bullet points and clear, simple language.
-Avoid long paragraphs and use headings and subheadings to make it easy for the employer to scan and read your resume.
+Use bullet points and clear, simple language.
+Avoid long paragraphs.
+Use headings and subheadings to make it easy for the employer to scan and read your resume.
 Make sure to highlight the most important information and keep your resume to one or two pages.

-Include a resume summary statement or objective statement at the top of your resume to give the employer a quick overview of your skills and qualifications.
+Include a summary statement or objective statement at the top of your resume to give the employer a quick overview of your skills and qualifications.
 Keep it concise and make sure it's tailored to the job you're applying for.

 These Basic Best Practices are a Great Place to Start When Building a Resume From Scratch